Executive MBA (EMBA) Program Information

 - 28 credits core MBA

-- 12 credits specialization - Executive MBA participants may pick from a myriad elective*
+- Executive MBA participants may pick from a myriad of elective* courses (12 credits)

-classes (12 credits) in accordance to their career objectives, or chose an MBA specialization
+in accordance to their career objectives, or chose an MBA concentration in the following

-*Elective classes may be offered at different days/times or online.
+*Elective courses may be offered at different days/times or online.

 - 6 credits foundation - Financial Accounting and Managerial Finance